SA scores another big event as LIV Golf makes its Australian debut in Adelaide

 The event will be held at the internationally acclaimed The Grange Golf Club, where LIV Golf CEO and Commissioner Greg Norman claimed his first professional victory in 1976.

-The LIV Golf event has been secured with a contribution from the state’s Major Events Fund, which was boosted by $40 million in this year’s State Budget, delivering on an election promise.
+The LIV Golf event has been secured with a contribution from the state’s Major Events Fund, which was boosted by $40 million in this year’s State Budget.

 LIV Golf’s innovative new format featuring team and individual play has shaken up world golf, attracting big names including reigning Open Champion Cameron Smith, along with major winners including Dustin Johnson, Phil Mickelson, Brooks Koepka, Bryson DeChambeau, Sergio Garcia, Patrick Reed, Louis Oosthuizen and more.